-The Parent Company acquired a bridge loan facility and term loan of USD 1,450 million and USD 800 million respectively in year 2017 from a consortium of banks for financing the acquisition of shares in Mobile Telecommunication Company K.S.C.P (Zain Group).
+The Parent Company acquired a bridge loan facility and term loan of USD 1,450 million and USD 800 million respectively in year 2017 from a consortium of banks for financing the acquisition of shares in Mobile Telecommunication Company (Zain Group).
 During the quarter, the Parent company transferred USD 435.225 Million representing the offshore part of the term loan to its wholly owned subsidiary Oztel Holding SPC.
 The remaining amount of USD 364.775 million is retained by the Parent company.
 The term loan is payable in five equal annual installments for an amount of 15% of the principal amount and the remaining amount of 25% is payable at the end of the term loan period.
-The loan is secured by way of a pledge on the acquired shares of Zain group.
+The loan is secured by way of a pledged on the acquired shares.
 The first interest period for the loan is set at 8 months from the date of drawdown and thereafter at a 3-month period until the date of repayment.

-Long-term loans also comprise an outstanding balance of RO 10.4 million from National Bank of Oman and is repayable in 16 quarterly instalments commencing from 30 September 2017.
+Long-term loans also comprise an outstanding balance of RO 11.7 million from National Bank of Oman and is repayable in 16 quarterly instalments commencing from 30 September 2017.
 The loan is unsecured.

-9. Borrowings (continued)
+7. Borrowings (continued)